Haldor Topsoe Process Flow Sheet of Ammonia Production |

 3. Efficiency loss in approximately 20% of making up gas, which is unconverted.

-In comparison, Haldor Topsoe process operates at the pressures lower than Claude process and against the disadvantage of using a heat exchanger for heat recovery and less compactness in converter design.
-Recovery of 20% of unconverted gas and recycling it to increase the efficiency and conversion of the complete process and the large and massive compressors which are used in Claude process are required to maintaining 900 atm which cost millions of Dollars are avoided in Haldor Topsoe and is thus more economical and good especially for large capacity process.
+In comparison, the Haldor Topsoe process operates at pressures lower than the Claude process and against the disadvantage of using a heat exchanger for heat recovery and less compactness in converter design.
+Recovery of 20% of unconverted gas and recycling it to increase the efficiency and conversion of the complete process and the large and massive compressors which are used in Claude process are required to maintain 900 atm which cost millions of Dollars are avoided in Haldor Topsoe and is thus more economical and good, especially for large capacity process.
 Also, the life of the converter is very long and ammonia is removed by water-cooling and by knock out the drum.

 Process important sections: